ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/validate.md

     ![vscode-zosdev-logs](../images/vscode-zosdev-logs.png)

-13. In the *COBOL/GETMAVG* folder, rename `sysprint.txt` to `getmavg.log`.
+13. In the *COBOL/GETMAVG* folder, right-click `sysprint.txt` and select *Rename...* and then rename the file to `getmavg.log`.

     ![vscode-getmavg-log](../images/vscode-getmavg-log.png)

 ### Generate COBOL values

-14. Right-click *getmavg.log*, hover over *watsonx code assistant for Z Validation Assistant*, and then select *Generate cobol values for testing*.
+14. Right-click *getmavg.log*, hover over *watsonx Code Assistant for Z Validation Assistant*, and then select *Generate COBOL Values for Testing*.

     ![vscode-cobol-values](../images/vscode-cobol-values.png)

-15. You will be prompted to select a *Load library*.
+15. You will be prompted to select a *Load library* at the top middle of VS Code.
 Enter or select *IBMUSER.WCA4Z.LOAD* and press enter.

     ![vscode-load](../images/vscode-load.png)

-    This step was successful if you see the message *Completed generating cobol values for testing* at the bottom of your *Output* window.
+    This step was successful if you see the message *Completed generating cobol values for testing* at the bottom of your *Terminal* window.

     ![vscode-cobol-values-2](../images/vscode-cobol-values-2.png)